mak3r/turnkey/README.md

 Today we can.

 # Basic usage
+## Setup - admins
 1. Install k3s
 1. Add [k8s/interactive-setup.yaml] to the manifest directory
 1. Image the sd card for use in other devices

+## Users
 1. When a device is shipped to the site
-    1. plugin
+    1. plug it in
-    1. connect to the AP
+	1. From another device (phone, computer, etc) connect to the AP
         * ssid: `ConfigureK3s`
         * passphrase: `rancher-k3s`
+    1. Navigate to 192.168.4.1
-1. Set your network credentials
+1. Set your network credentials in the form and submit
+    * When the device comes back up, it will have installed / deployed the selected configuration

 # Current todo list:
 1. docs